feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 92 Confidential letter of Director of Home Affairs to Governor-General, 10 December 1915, no. 685 G/B, in Binnenlands-Bestuur, no. 4406.
 101

 For the Chinese community itself, such a requirement fitted in with their way of life; as a migrant community, their reasons for being in the colony were purely financial.
 Nevertheless, the material requirements for would-be officers came to be irrelevant as times changed, and as attitudes towards officers within the growing Chinese community altered.
 The changing spirit of the Chinese community in the twentieth century brought about by PanChinese revivalism led to a different, not to say difficult, era in the relationship with Dutch authority.
-But | will go no further on this matter here, which will be discussed in Chapter 5.
+But I will go no further on this matter here, which will be discussed in Chapter 5.

 Being left self-sufficient, members of the Chinese community were able to accumulate property and maintain financial security.
 These properties were administered by the Chinese Council which regularly reported to the head of the local authority, i.e. the Resident of Batavia.?3 In the case of financial administration, the local authority would not interfere except in cases of mismanagement.
 Very few cases of financial mismanagement by the Chinese Council occurred and these were settled by the Resident of Batavia?4 without harm to the Chinese community.